sgalella/MultilayerPerceptron/README.md

 # Neural Network

-MATLAB implementation of the building blocks of a neural network.
+MATLAB implementation of the building blocks of a [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network).
 We test the network on the MNIST dataset for classification.
 Based on the Python 2.7 code from [mnielsen](https://github.com/mnielsen/neural-networks-and-deep-learning).

 ## MNIST dataset